Shopify/liquid/filters/abs.md

 4
 ```

-`abs` will work on a string if the string only contains a number.
+`abs` will also work on a string if the string only contains a number.

 ```liquid
 {% raw %}